 Egg Protein vs. Beta-Alanine: Biological Perfection vs. Acid Control

-In sports nutrition, egg protein represents the fundamental fuel, while beta-alanine is the metabolic tool for converting that fuel into longer and more productive work.
+In the world of sports nutrition, egg protein represents the fundamental fuel, while beta-alanine is the metabolic tool for converting that fuel into longer and more productive work.
 Their synergy allows for simultaneous increases in training volume and recovery quality.

 This comparison presents us with a choice between the "Gold Standard for Biological Value" and the "Cellular Buffer Against Fatigue."
-In the body's systemic architecture, Egg Protein is the precision-engineered resource that delivers the ideal amino acid profile for repair, while Beta-Alanine is the supplement that allows the system to operate under high voltage (intensity) without crashing.
+In the body's systemic architecture, Egg protein is a great assistant, providing the right profile of amino acids for recovery, while Beta-alanine is the supplement that allows the system to operate under high stress (intensity) without shutting down.

 Absorption RateMedium (2.8 – 3g per hour)Cumulative (requires saturation)